Sun and sunburn

 Cover up

-Cover up the body as much as possible when you are out in the sunshine:
+Cover up when you are in the sunshine:

 Wear loose baggy T-shirts (or even better - long-sleeved tops) and baggy shorts.
-The material should be tightly woven to block out sunlight.
+The material should be tightly woven to not allow sunlight through.

 Wear wrap-around sunglasses (your eyes can get sun damage too).
 Make sure the sunglasses conform to the European Standard, indicated by the CE mark (or equivalent) and are labelled as providing protection against UV light.